Tampa Bay Lightning: 2011 run to the Eastern Conference finals (2010–2011)

 The Lightning compiled a 46–25–11 record with 103 points in the 2010–11 season, matching a franchise record for wins in a season.
 After holding the first place in the Southeast Division for several months, they fell to second after a poor performance in March.
-However, their record was solid enough for second in the Southeast Division and fifth in the Eastern Conference, and they returned to the playoffs for the first time since the 2006–07 season.
-Scoring 31 goals and assisting on 68, Martin St. Louis finished second in the NHL in points.
+However, their record was solid enough for second in the Southeast Division and fifth in the Eastern Conference, and they returned to the playoffs for the first time since the 2007.
+Scoring 31 goals and assisting on 68 for 99 points, Martin St. Louis finished second in the NHL in points only behind the 104 points by Daniel Sedin of the Vancouver Canucks.
+Steven Stamkos recorded 45 goals as the runner-up to the Maurice "Rocket" Richard Trophy only behind the 50 goals scored by Corey Perry of the Anaheim Ducks and was a finalist for the Ted Lindsay Award as the most outstanding player in the regular season as judged by the members of the NHL Players' Association, which ultimately went to Vancouver's Daniel Sedin.

-In the playoffs, Tampa Bay played the Pittsburgh Penguins in the Conference Quarterfinals.
-After losing Game 4 at home in the second overtime period, they fell behind in the series one game to three.
-However, the Lightning went on to win the next three games, including a 1–0 Game 7 win on the road, taking their first playoff series since winning the Stanley Cup in 2004.
-In the Conference Semifinals, the Lightning swept the top-seeded Washington Capitals.

-Tampa Bay played the Boston Bruins in the Eastern Conference Finals.
-In Game 4 of the series, the Lightning trailed 3–0 at the end of the first period.
+In the 2011 playoffs, Tampa Bay played the Pittsburgh Penguins in the conference quarterfinals who finished the season as the fourth seed in the Eastern Confernence.
+After losing game 4 at home in the second overtime period, they fell behind in the series one game to three.
+However, the Lightning went on to win the next three games, including a 1–0 game 7 win on the road, taking their first playoff series since winning the Stanley Cup against the Calgary Flames in 2004.
+In the conference semifinals, the Lightning swept the top-seeded Washington Capitals.
+Tampa Bay played the Boston Bruins in the conference finals.
+In game 4 of the series, the Lightning trailed 3–0 at the end of the first period.
 When Dwayne Roloson was pulled for Mike Smith, the Bruins failed to score again, and the Lightning tied the game in the second period by scoring three goals in 3:58, going on to win the game 5–3 and tying the series at two games apiece.
-The series went the full seven games, though the Lightning were eliminated by a single goal, as the game was lost (0–1).
+The series went the full seven games, though the Lightning were eliminated by a single goal, as they lost game 7 (0–1) to lose the series to the eventual Stanley Cup champion and third-seeded Bruins in seven games, one win short from reaching the 2011 Stanley Cup Final.